carlxd9/CodeTraining/README.md

 # Training
-this is a repository for training only
+this is a repository for training:

-C, Python, Java, PHP, Android, JavaScript e talvez HTML+CSS.
+C, Python, Java, PHP, Android, JavaScript and maybe HTML+CSS.